 - Slurred speech

-Underage drinking can also have a number of serious, more immediate consequences.
-Teens who drink are more likely to:
+Underage drinking can have a number of serious, more immediate consequences.
+Teens who drink are at increased risk for:

-If you refuse to take a breath test, you will be subject to a license revocation of at least one year.
+If you refuse to take a breath test, you will be subject to a fine and license revocation of at least one year.

 New York State Residents

-Locate authorized DUI/DWI screening, assessment or treatment providers in your state of residence by searching Substance Abuse and Mental Health Services Administration’s (SAMHSA) Treatment Locator
+Out-of-state residents charged with or convicted of an impaired driver offense in NYS can locate authorized screening, assessment or treatment providers in their state of residence by searching for outpatient programs in the Substance Abuse and Mental Health Services Administration’s (SAMHSA) treatment facility locator.

 Fetal Alcohol Spectrum Disorders

-Women who are pregnant or trying to conceive should refrain from drinking alcohol.
-Continued alcohol consumption increases the risk of FASD and can cause birth defects, developmental disabilities, and other adverse pregnancy outcomes.
-Children that have been exposed to alcohol or other substances in the womb have been found to experience physical, mental and behavioral issues later in life.
+Persons who are pregnant or trying to conceive should refrain from drinking alcohol.
+Continued alcohol consumption increases the risk of Fetal Alcohol Spectrum Disorders (FASD) and can cause birth defects, developmental disabilities, and other adverse pregnancy outcomes.
+Children who are born with FASD can have physical, cognitive, and behavioral issues later in life.